Pavel Arsenov: Biography

 Pavel was born on January 5, 1936, in Tiflis.
-He studied at the Institute of Geological Survey, he graduated from the directing department of VGIK (1963, workshop of Grigori Roshal).
+He studied at the Institute of Geological Survey and graduated from the directing department of VGIK (1963, workshop of Grigori Roshal).

 Before studying at VGIK, he worked at the Kartuli Pilmi, the Moscow studio of popular science films.
 He acted in a number of films of the studio Armenfilm, in particular, in the film Voices of Our Quarter (director Yuri Yerzinkyan).